History of the County Administrator's Office

 County Administrative Coordinator Position

 On December 9, 1997, Ann Capela was appointed Administrative Coordinator, serving until October 2000.
 In April 2001, the executive committee selected a candidate to recommend to the Board, and at a special meeting held on April 5, 2001, the County Board approved a contract with David Bretl to fill the position of Administrative Coordinator.
-The following year, on January 8, 2002, the Board made the decision to change the county's form of government by abolishing the position of Administrative Coordinator and establishing the position of County Administrator.
-Mr. Bretl has served in the position since that time.
-In addition, Mr. Bretl serves as the county's corporation counsel, representing the county and its departments in all legal matters.
+The following year, on January 8, 2002, the Board made the decision to change the county’s form of government by abolishing the position of Administrative Coordinator and establishing the position of County Administrator.
+Mr. Bretl served in the position until his retirement on January 20, 2020 after 18 years of service to Walworth County.